1.) Understanding the Mortgage Market

 13.)
 House Shopping, Wish List versus Reality Check

 You want a big back deck for those endless cookouts, but he wants that precious man-cave for the big pool table.
 What could be a cause for dissension between husband and wife can be solved by looking at what you’ve got to spend.
 A house with both wish list items could be beyond your budget and you may have to settle for a nice backyard and a patio set.
 He may have to give in and accept an unfinished basement and a dart board.
 Face it, what you really need to understand is knowing the difference between what you want and what you can live with right now.
 Sure, you can have that deck built on later, much later.
 That unfinished basement can still become that dream man cave.
-With some hubby sweat equity and a few DIY videos, in time, that pool table will find a spot.
+With some hubby sweat, equity, and a few DIY videos, in time, that pool table will find a spot.
 You will soon find it necessary to revise the wish list and find your reality list.
 Your budget for buying your new home may not allow you to purchase the house that has everything you want, but you could most likely find the perfect house that has everything you need.
 Decide what you cannot live without.
 Could it be a window in every room, hardwood floors, no carpeting, a kitchen with an island for more counter space or at least 3 bathrooms?
 You can find these items easily when you use your reality list.
 Wait!
 Don’t put the wish list in the trash yet.
 You can still have what you want from your wish list, just have it in due time.
-Your dream home can still be your future dream home.
+Your dream home can still be your future dream home with these tips.
 Think of it as making that home truly fit your style.
 Home is where the heart is and you can find your heart within your budget.

 14.)
 The Convenience of Shopping for Your Dream Home Online

-Many start their home search online.
+Many start their home search online after learning essential home buying facts.
 Searching online is great for those that are unfamiliar with the desired community in which they wish to move into.
 We all know that one of the biggest home purchase reasons is its location.
 Online, you have access to every possible source of information concerning that property that you probably would not have access to otherwise.
 There is a plethora of information available about the area such as schools, crime statistics, and tax bracket.
 For the most part, searching for a home online can save time, money and footwork.
 Can you imagine how long it would take for you to physically visit every house with a sign in front before you would get to the perfect house for you?
 Online there is so much information available to you in one place and space that it can actually make your home search the fun activity it is supposed to be.
 It can be fast and give you many details about a home that is important to you.
 Not only are you able to view pictures of every room inside the home, there are now virtual walkthroughs that give you a turn-by-turn, bird’s eye view of the home.
 You are able to map out neighborhoods, parks, proximity to work and most importantly purchase price.
 Many sites now show you pricing trends and approximate monthly mortgage cost.
 How nice it is to use the tools the website may provide to determine your monthly budget if you were to purchase that particular home.
 You are also able to set variables in searchable databases so that you will automatically receive notifications when homes fitting the criteria you are searching for.
 Computer technology has come a long way and now it can be one of your best tools in finding the home you desire without an enormous amount of effort.

 15.)
 The Real Estate Agent – Your Guide in the Right Direction

 Some that start out searching for their new home may begin the search on their own.
 Many wonder why they need a Real Estate Agent.
-Simply put, the Real Estate Agent is your representation through the home search and purchase process.
+Simply put, the Real Estate Agent is your representation through the home search and purchase process and can help you avoid bad decisions.
 There are other things to understand about your Real Estate Agent as well.
 A professional real estate agent has the education, training and experience necessary to guide you and assist you in choosing the right home to fit within your budget.
 They help make the process palatable, understandable and practical.
 Most importantly, they help you in the decision process so that you won’t make regrettable choices.
 Your real estate agent typically knows the neighborhoods where the properties are located and can give you candid information about each.
 They are there to make comparisons, provide you additional information on schools, crime statistics and demographic details.
 Your real estate agent is your price guide and negotiator.
 If you want to know what price similar homes are selling for, your agent will have that information available.
 Knowing what the current market conditions are could give you the information you need to make the best decision about your purchase.
 Because your agent will have a track record of professional networking and therefore know which vendors will have a reliable and professional reputation.
 These are vendors whose services may come in handy during your purchase process.
 Just as your lending professional at NHL, your real estate agent will be by your side through closing.
 They all want to make sure that the purchase of your new home is complete and the white picket fence is yours.

 16.)
 Finding the Perfect House in the Perfect Location, Searching Using Map-Based Queries